For Service Learning Providers/Community Partners

 How Do Students Benefit from Service Learning?

-- Learning outcomes—deeper understanding of course material, positive impact on student engagement, retention,
+- Learning outcomes—deeper understanding of course material, positive impact on student engagement, retention, and graduation rates.

 - Personal outcomes—enhances leadership, collaboration, communication skills.